 At the Aberdares, Groundsel and Lobelias, usually small plants in Europe, reach 4.6 M (15 FT) high.
 It is as though one has suddenly been transported to Brobdingnag, the giants’ country of Gulliver’s Travels.

 In good weather, the park road leads to the Rift Valley’s superb views.
 It descends on the other side of the Aberdare Range to the Kinangop Plateau and Naivasha.

 3. Go on a Wild Safari

 Nowadays the lions are few in the Aberdare National Park because most were translocated to other national parks to protect the bongo.
 Higher up in the moorlands, you can find animals like the eland and melanistic serval cats.
-Aberdare National Park also keeps a large stock of black rhino.
+Aberdare National Park also keeps a large stock of black rhinos.
 The park boasts an impressive collection of over 250 bird species.
 The endangered Aberdare cisticola is a coveted find.
-Others like the Jackson’s francolin, sparry hawk and goshawks are easy to spot.
+Others like Jackson’s francolin, sparry hawk and goshawks are easy to spot.
 Try also spotting species like the crowned hawk-eagle, Abyssinian long-eared owl, Malachite sunbirds, the mountain buzzard and plovers.

 4. See Where Dedan Kimathi Picked His Mail

 Visit the Dedan Kimathi post office, a giant tree where the Mau Mau would leave Kimathi’s attention messages.

 5. Picnic in a Cave Fit for a Queen

 The Queen’s Cave is a must for the ladies.
 The cave got its name after Queen Elizabeth of England visited and even had high tea here with its mystical grotto.
 The Aberdares Range was then known as the Sattima Range.
 The falls are also ideal for swimming.